htoooth/galib247CompileResult/README.md

 You can copy all files from `result\vs2015` to `your\path`.
 Then configure your `library path` and `incloude path` in `visual studio IDE`.

 ## Please note
-Current This library is compiled using `visual studio 2015`.
+Currently This library is compiled using `visual studio 2015`.
 I can not sure the result can be used in other visual studio, such as `vs2010`,`vs2012`.
 If you find the result is not effect, follow below steps to compile yourself library.

 ## How to compile